naman2304/notes/ddia.md

 **Relational model**
 * Way to lay out all the data in the open -- a relation (table) is simply a collection of tuples (rows).
 * The roots of relational databases lie in _business data processing_ in 1960s and 70s (_transaction processing_ and _batch processing_).
 The goal was to hide the implementation details behind a cleaner interface.
+* Use B-Trees mostly
+* Use 2 phase locking for transactions (or serializable snapshot isolation)
+* Scaling
+  * Vertical: easier (specialized hardware => mainframe)
+  * Horizontal: sharding (generalized hardware).
+Might have to do distributed transaction (super tough!):
+    * Involves multiple shards with one value incrementing on one, decrementing on another (like money transfer)
+    * Joins involving multiple shards
 * **Impedance Mismatch** - With a SQL model, if data is stored in a relational tables, an awkward translation layer is translated, this is called _impedance mismatch_.
 * **Joins** - In relational databases, it's normal to refer to rows in other tables by ID, because joins are easy.
 Great for many-to-many relationships.
 * **Schema Flexibility** - schema-on-write, like static (compile time) type checking (C++, Java) where schema is handled at DB layer